 Planting a New Clover Lawn

 To establish a new lawn, prepare your soil several weeks in advance by removing weeds, stones, and other debris.
 Rake or till the top layer of soil to loosen the substrate and then water the area to encourage any remaining weeds to sprout.
 A day or two before seeding your lawn, remove any newly sprouted weeds and rake to a smooth, even texture.
+The best time of year to seed is mid-May or when the soil temperature reaches 15 degrees Celsius.

 Mix your clover seed with sand, sawdust, or fine soil to make spreading easier.
 Use a spreader (if you can find one that accommodates clover) for large areas to ensure even distribution.
 Do not fertilize.
 Follow with grass seed if using.